EternityForest/KaithemAutomation/help.md

 If clock==True, places is ignored and output is in HH:MM format.
 If places is 3 or 4 format will be HH:MM:SS or HH:MM:SS:mmm where mmmm is milliseconds.

+### kaithem.plugin

+This namespace contains tools for writing plugins for kaithem.
+A kaithem plugin is just a module meant to extend kaithem's functionality.

+#### kaithem.plugin.addPlugin(name,object)

+Causes a weak proxy to object to become available at kaithem.name.
+The object will be deleted as soon as there are no references to it.
+Note that the automatic deletion feature may fail if the object has any methods that return anything containing a strong reference to the object itself.

+If automatic collection of garbage in this manner is not important, and your application is performance critical, you can directly insert objects via attribute assignment, however that could cause other modules to behave unpredictably when calling partially-deleted things.

 JS Library
 ----------